Special colloquium Series: Cognition, Computation, Rationality.

 Drexel Laboratory for Adaptive Cognition

-At the most basic level, our laboratory is interested in answering the following question: How is the brain able to efficiently accomplish complex goals in an uncertain world?
+Our laboratory is interested in answering the following question: How is the brain able to efficiently accomplish complex goals in an uncertain world?

 This fundamental question spans multiple areas of cognitive science: decision-making, learning from feedback, perception, and motor control.
 Even a seemingly simple task like reaching to pick up a glass of water involves solving tremendous challenges: the brain must compensate for time-delayed and uncertain sensory signals, and process this information extremely rapidly to control a noisy and error-prone motor system.
 Similarly, when we look at a photograph and try to remember some particular detail, we face a complex challenge as the capacity of visual memory is severely limited.
 Therefore the brain faces a decision regarding what visual information to attend to, what to ignore, and how best to store it in memory in order to achieve our goals.
 These examples illustrate that low-level perception, memory, and basic motor control all involve complex forms of decision-making under uncertainty.
 Our laboratory is interested in understanding these processes.